Raman281990/KnapsackOptimizer/README.md

 This endpoint is used for checking the status of the task.

-3)curl -X GET --header 'Accept: application/json' 'http://localhost:6543/knapsack/solutions/T27_840'
+3) curl -X GET --header 'Accept: application/json' 'http://localhost:6543/knapsack/solutions/T27_840'

 This endpoint is used for retrieving the solution.